Day One, Wednesday 26 April 2017 - A Resource Efficient WEEE Value Chain in a Circular and Digital Economy

 |14:15 - 15:30||Theme 1: Digitisation and Innovation

 Experts predict an increase to 50 billion devices in the Internet of Things (IoT) sphere by the year 2020.
 The future unveils itself in ways we can never fully comprehend until we look back on it and think, “How did we miss that?”.
 How does digitisation affect the WEEE sector?
 How can we use digitisation and the Internet of Things to advance circular economy and resource efficiency?
-Or should we speak of ‘Internet of Threats’ and cyber security?
+How does digitisation affect lending sector in United States, for instance how do loan lenders who offer same day loans online benefit from new technology and should we speak of ‘Internet of Threats’ and cyber security?

 |14:15 – 14:45||Keynote: John Higgins, Director General of DIGITALEUROPE|

 |14:45 – 15:30||Senior Executive Panel: Vincenzo Gente, Valentin Negoita, Helmut Kolba and John Higgins, moderated by Margaret Bates.|

 |16:00 – 18:15||Theme 2: Circular Economy and Resource Efficiency

 In this theme, we will discuss the journey made by producers through WEEE 2.0 and the progress toward a Circular Economy package and WEEE 3.0.
 We will highlight producer responsibility organisations’ and Members’ achievements alongside issues of greatest concern with key EU policymakers.
 What progress has the sector made towards a circular economy?
 What are the different dimensions of a circular economy?
 We will watch a series of films around real-life circular economy initiatives, such as the use of recycled content in appliances, smart phone dismantling, re-use of components, sustainable production, reparability, share economy, remanufacturing…

 |16:00 – 16:30||Keynote: Paolo Falcioni, Director General of CECED|